gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Customization guide.md

 ## Colors

 We are providing a global color palette `GiniColors.xcassets` which you are free to override.
 The custom colors will be then applied on all screens.
-You can find the names of the colors [https://github.com/gini/gini-mobile-ios/tree/new-ui/CaptureSDK/GiniCaptureSDK/Sources/GiniCaptureSDK/Resources/GiniColors.xcassets](https://github.com/gini/gini-mobile-ios/tree/new-ui/CaptureSDK/GiniCaptureSDK/Sources/GiniCaptureSDK/Resources/GiniColors.xcassets).
+You can find the names of the colors in [GiniColors.xcassets](https://github.com/gini/gini-mobile-ios/tree/new-ui/CaptureSDK/GiniCaptureSDK/Sources/GiniCaptureSDK/Resources/GiniColors.xcassets).

  You can view our color palette here: